ahmedhghareeb/price-forecast/README.md

 12/4/2016 - As above

 13/4/2016 - Fixed up one day forecast to use better DoW variables.
 Now using DoW5.
 In the 5 day forecast script, switched the training day for weather data forecasts from day 4 (produced smallest MAE for 5 day horizon).
 Really should train a separate model for each forecast day, but not enough time today.
 Will do tomorrow.

+14/4/2016 - now training separate models for days 2, 3, 4 and 5 based on weather forecasts for those days.
+Doesn't seem to make too much of a difference to MAE results.
+It seems as though the D+5 model trained on D+1 data sometimes performs better, but it's likely that it can be way out if the weather forecast is way out.
+Hence, I still suspect training the D+5 model on D+5 data is better, as it stops really bad prediction days from happening.

+CV should probably be shifted to a 1 day horizon.

+15/4/2016 - As above, but fixed a bug in the genHourModelsForecasts.R script.
+Day 5 was using day 4 model due to a typo.